-Tugboat Story Time, Center for Wooden Boats, South Lake Union
+Tugboat Story Time, Center for Wooden Boats, Seattle (South Lake Union)

 Head to the always-free Frye Art Museum on the first Friday of each month for this creative story time in the elegant Frye galleries, presented in partnership with Seattle Children's Theatre (who better?).
-New this year, the program includes a post-storytelling art activity.
+This story time now includes a post-storytelling art activity.
 Kids can participate in both the art and storytelling (register in advance), or just come for the storytelling (drop-ins welcome), where storytellers will lead them through a story with dynamic movement and dramatic play.

-Tales & Trails at Seward Park, South Seattle
+Toddler Tales and Trails, Seward Park, South Seattle

-You don't have to choose between indoors and outdoors if you attend Seward Park Environmental & Audubon Center's weekly "Tales" for toddlers and preschoolers, which includes stories and songs, followed by nature exploration along the munchkin-friendly trails of South Seattle's Seward Park.
+You don't have to choose between indoors and outdoors if you attend Seward Park Audubon Center's twice-weekly "Tales" for toddlers and preschoolers, which includes stories and songs, followed by nature exploration along the munchkin-friendly trails of South Seattle's Seward Park.
 Don't forget to explore Seward's awesome nature-themed playground, too.

 Cost: $2/person; arrive early to snag a spot

-Theo Chocolate Factory in Fremont has special Chocolate Story Time tours for kids ages 4–7 on weekends.
+Theo Chocolate Factory in Fremont has special Chocolate Story Time tours for kids ages 4–7 on select dates, typically Thursday–Sunday.
 Kids will hear the story of Molly and the Chocolate Tree, written by a Theo Chocolate tour guide.
 You won't need to win a golden ticket to visit this chocolate factory; admission is $8, which includes the story time, a kid-friendly tour of the factory and, of course, chocolates!

 Firefighter Story Time, Seattle Public Libraries